 Bosses, Eyelets and Mounts

-Front racks can also be attached to your comfort bike.
+Front racks can be attached to many comfort bikes.
 Many comfort bikes will have eyelets to attach the kind of front rack that you would attach to a touring bike, but a fair number do not.
 Look for at least one eyelet on the outside of either fork arm, about halfway up.
 Even if these aren’t present, racks can be attached to the headtube and / or handlebars, using an aftermarket bracket.